lzq114514/Pangenome-Graph-Annotation-PGA-pipeline/README.md

 `python3 4xunzhaogff.py ninanjie`

 Description:
-Modify the parameters input_gff and input_fna in the script to point to the reference genome's GFF and FASTA files.
+Modify the parameters input_gff and input_fna in the script to point to the reference genome's GFF and FASTA files.The string "ninanjieworkflow3" after output_base should be replaced with "species_workflow3" (i.e., the species name followed by workflow3).

 <img width="501" height="147" alt="image" src="https://github.com/user-attachments/assets/d90647d4-bf8c-4edf-a3be-afb5b3a906ea" />